Is a spring getaway is in the cards for you? These budget spring destinations for 2018 are best visited March through May.

 Intrepid Travel’s March sale also makes it a great time to book one of its tours, like the North Island Discovery, which includes a unique cultural visit to a Maori home as well as the famous Waitomo glow worm caves.

 Look to alternative accommodations like a vacation rental, farm stay, or hostel for maximum affordability.
-But, there are deals at three- and four-star hotels, like Slipper Island Resort, with rates at $57 per person, per night, and Sofitel Auckland Viaduct Harbour at $189 per night.
+But, there are deals at three-, four-, and even five-star hotels, like Slipper Island Resort, with rates at $57 per person, per night, and Sofitel Auckland Viaduct Harbour at $189 per night.

 Don’t Miss: As a bucket list adventure destination, you’ll have no shortage of activities on both the North and South Island, plus amazing vineyards to visit.
 Springtime events include The Crankworx World Tour in Rotorua this year, and the Hop ‘N’ Vine craft beer, wine, and food festival in Invercargill.